Choosing the Best Product Ingredients for Your Curly Hair

 Sulfates like Sodium Lauryl Sulfate and Sodium Laureth Sulfate are harsh sudsing agents that are simply too aggressive for most curls.
 To read up on sulfates and why SEVEN haircare chooses to be sulfate-free, click here.

-Learn more about Alcohol.
+Learn more about alcohol in hair products.

-Like alcohol, talking about silicones can get complex.
+Like alcohol, talking about silicones can get complicated.
 Silicones are large molecules that stay on the outside of the hair shaft, providing slip and shine.
-This is excellent the first time you use a product, but if formulated poorly (or…inexpensively) products heavily laden with silicones can leave buildup.
+This is excellent the first time you use a product, but if formulated poorly, products heavy with silicones can leave buildup on your hair.
 Reading up on silicones, you will see some articles that praise them, and others that tell you to avoid them at all costs.
 The real answer is somewhere in between.